flowinho/flowinho.github.io/_posts/code/2019-07-17-localize-privacy-settings-in-xcode10.md

 As it turns out, you have to create a separarte, localized `InfoPlist.strings` file that does the work.
 While doing for this for a project with several target configurations, mainly to distinguish DEV and PROD environments, i've encountered some weird issues regarding how Xcode handles these files, so i decided to document this process here.

-## The creation of your localization file.
+## The creation of your localization file

 First off, check the names of all your Bundle-Configuration property-list.
 In my case i had: